 The primary source of cannabis in the country today is Kasetsart University in Natakorn Thasnas.
 However, other universities like Bangkok’s Rangsit University have launched their own research centers to add to the national supply.

 In 2020, the government also made the announcement it was planning on opening a network of cannabis clinics.
 Only two of the 77 proposed clinics are open today, with one in Bangkok and another in Chiang Mai.
-According to reports, demand is so high, each clinic is completely booked out until further notice.
+According to reports, demand is so high, that each clinic is completely booked out until further notice.

-If market predictions are anything to go by, the Asian market may "challenge or surpass" the American market within five to ten years.
-As the only state on the continent with legal access, Thailand is poised to becoming the cannabis leader for the entire region as more countries come online in the coming years.
+If market predictions are anything to go by, the Asian market may “challenge or surpass” the American market within five to ten years.
+As the only state on the continent with legal access, Thailand is poised to become the cannabis leader for the entire region as more countries come online in the coming years.

 Canada, The First Recreational Market

 In 2019, the government announced the latest round of funding, a total of $24.5 million divided among 26 projects.
-These research initiatives, all in partnership with the Canadian Institutes of Health Research, looked at cannabinoids for the treatment of pain, anxiety, and several on harm reduction.
+These research initiatives, all in partnership with the Canadian Institutes of Health Research, looked at cannabinoids for the treatment of pain, and anxiety, and several on harm reduction.

 Beyond the substantial federal support for the study of cannabis, private organizations are working towards cannabis-focused research goals.
 The Canadian Consortium for the Investigation of Cannabinoids, which started in 2000, is one such organization.
-It serves as a source for funding as well as a crucial research network, connecting like-minded experts.
+It serves as a source of funding as well as a crucial research network, connecting like-minded experts.

 Several universities within Canada have built robust faculties dedicated to the pursuit of cannabinoid sciences.
 One of the most prominent examples is the Michael G. DeGroote Centre for Medicinal Cannabis Research at McMaster University.
-So far, its projects have examined cannabis from addiction and mental health perspectives, cannabis for pain, and a few other assessments of biochemical properties of cannabis.
+So far, its projects have examined cannabis from addiction and mental health perspectives, cannabis for pain, and a few other assessments of the biochemical properties of cannabis.

 Regulatory Barriers Preventing Progressive Research in America